Table of Contents

 Some benefits of using condition-based maintenance are:

-can be scheduled. - Increase in the lifetime of
+- Increase in the lifetime of the asset

-all mentioned above are not free of charges, and some do come with a price
+These all mentioned above are not free of charge, and some do come with a price

 Challenges of Condition-Based Maintenance

-condition monitoring tools. - It is not always
+- It is not always straightforward to choose the right sensor.

 Requirements for the implementation of Condition-Based Maintenance